 Audio Record of Court Hearings and Applications to Restrict Access.

 Digital audio recordings are available on PACER for all hearings and trials conducted since November 1, 2011.
 The recording of each hearing appears on the docket as a PDF document with an embedded MP3 file.
-These recordings are available no later than the close of business the day following conclusion of the hearing, and usually within two hours of the conclusion of the hearing.
+These recordings are available no later than the close of business the day following conclusion of the hearing.
 The official record of any Court hearing is the written transcript.
 See Vt.
 LBR 5007-1(d).

 An attorney (or pro se party) involved in a hearing may request that public access to the digital audio recording of the hearing be restricted by filing an application that shows good cause for restriction, at least 24 hours prior to the commencement of the hearing.
 The motion must be served on notice to all attorneys and pro se parties involved in the hearing, as well as the case trustee and the United States trustee.
-The burden is on the applicant to demonstrate grounds, pursuant to § 107 of the Code, that warrant restricting access to the audio recording of the hearing.
+The burden is on the applicant to demonstrate grounds, under § 107, which warrant restricting access to the audio recording of the hearing.

-Telephonic and Emergency Hearings.
+Remote and Emergency Hearings.

-Hearings may be held by telephone, or after limited or no notice, in exigent circumstances with Court approval.
+Hearings may be held remotely, or in exigent circumstances on limited or no notice, with Court approval.
 See, e.g., Vt.
 LBR 5071-1(d); Vt.
 LBR 9075-1.
-A party who wants a transcript of a telephonic or emergency hearing which the Court would not otherwise record must (1) provide either a court reporter or other means of recording the hearing, (2) notify the Clerk in advance of the hearing of the party’s intent to record the hearing, and (3) file a transcript of the hearing within 7 days of the conclusion of the hearing.

 Official Written Transcript.

-When a court reporter has recorded a hearing, a party must contact the court reporter directly to request a copy of the official transcript of the hearing.
-When an electronic recording system has been used to record a hearing, a party must request an official transcript directly to a transcription service of its choice.
-The Clerk will provide a recording of the hearing to the designated transcription service, upon the transcription service’s request.
-In either instance, the requesting party (1) will be responsible for paying all expenses for preparing the transcript, and (2) must file a copy of the transcript with the Clerk promptly upon receipt.
-If the Court deems a transcript of a hearing is necessary, the Court may order the transcript and assign the transcription cost to the parties.
+Since this Court uses an electronic recording system to record all hearings, a party may request an official transcript from a transcription service of their choice.
+The Clerk will provide a recording of the hearing to the designated transcription service, on the transcription service’s request.
+The party requesting the transcript will be responsible for paying all expenses for preparing the transcript

 Procedures for Protecting Privacy.